usds/SME-QA-Website/pages/phases/job-analysis/defining-proficiency-levels.md

 ### Two levels

-Use two levels if your announcement is only for one GS grade and you want to save time during job analysis by defining the minimum required levels: the minimum required level and one level above that to establish categories as required by category rating rules.
-If the hiring action was for a GS13 position, the “meets” level would mean the applicant needs 52 weeks experience at that level in order to qualify for GS13.
+Use two levels if your announcement is only for one GS grade and you want to save time during job analysis by defining the minimum required levels: the minimum required level ("meets") and one level above that ("exceeds") to establish categories as required by category rating rules.
+If the hiring action was for a GS-13 position, the “meets” level would mean the applicant needs 52 weeks experience at that level in order to qualify for GS-13.
 If your hiring action is for two GS grades, you will need at least three proficiency levels.

 #### Example (for an analytical competancy)